Descartes Labs: Advancing global food security

-“Google Container Engine lets us get code into production faster and provide better APIs to our customers.
+“Google Kubernetes Engine lets us get code into production faster and provide better APIs to our customers.
 It’s like playing Tetris with our workloads—everything automatically goes in the best slot, and it’s constantly checking to make sure services are always available,” says Tim.

 Providing more value to customers with Google Cloud SQL

-As images are analyzed, Descartes Labs captures information about each scene as vector data, and uses Google Cloud Pub/Sub in conjunction with a microservice hosted on Google Container Engine to persist that information into a PostGIS database for geospatial queries.
+As images are analyzed, Descartes Labs captures information about each scene as vector data, and uses Google Cloud Pub/Sub in conjunction with a microservice hosted on Google Kubernetes Engine to persist that information into a PostGIS database for geospatial queries.
 To provision databases quickly, Descartes Labs uses Google Cloud SQL, a fully-managed database service that makes it easy to setup, maintain, and administer databases in the cloud.

 “Google Cloud SQL supports PostGIS, so it’s easy to get data into a geospatial database.
 Our developers can quickly provision PostGIS, PostgreSQL, and MySQL databases without assistance.
 Thanks to Cloud SQL, we have more time to work on products that provide value to our customers,” adds Tim.